ninopereira/Vehicle_Detection_and_Tracking/writeup.md

 ###Sliding Window Search

 ####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what scales to search and how much to overlap windows?
+Parameters for the sliding window search: scales and overlap

 The number and distribution of windows across the image are very important parameters as they influence the quality and the speed of detection of vehicles in the image.
 First of all it was decided not to search for vehicles in the upper part of the image as it includes mostly the horizon and sky which are not relevant for the task.